snowfrogdev/100-days-of-code/log.md

 ## Day 32: May 23, Thursday

-**Today's Progress**: Added the possibility to remove more than one seam at a time to my [Seam Carving](https://www.codingame.com/training/medium/seam-carving) algoritm.
+**Today's Progress**: Added the possibility to remove more than one seam at a time to my [Seam Carving](https://www.codingame.com/training/medium/seam-carving) algorithm.
 Had to spend some time in the debugger and learned how to use conditional break points.

 **Thoughts** I'm learning to wield the power of the debugger more and more and moving away from console log debugging.
 It really is a powerful tool and quite enjoyable to use once you start to know what you're doing.